 There are so many aspects to running a business from designing, updating the website, photoshoots, sending out orders, it is one big juggling act and I wish I had more time to spend on each area.

 You were brought up in many different countries, how would you say this influences your work as a designer today?

-Do you have a favourite ever design / or product that you have created?
+Do you have a favorite ever design / or product that you have created?

 I am really loving our newest collection Filix – a tessellating, geometric fern print.
-It was a design that came so naturally and is very versatile – it has been adapted in a range of colourways and products including wallpaper, bed linen and cushions.
+It was a design that came so naturally and is very versatile – it has been adapted in a range of colorways and products including wallpaper, bed linen and pillows.

-How would you describe your own home style and what is your favourite room in your house and why?
+How would you describe your own home style and what is your favorite room in your house and why?

 Can you tell us what a typical day looks like for you?